w3f/polkadot-wiki/docs/learn/learn-architecture.md

 The relay chain is the central chain of Polkadot.
 All validators of are staked on the relay chain in DOT and validate for the relay chain.
-The relay chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, parachain auctions, and participating in NPoS.
+The relay chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, and participating in NPoS.
 The relay chain has deliberately minimal functionality - for instance, smart contracts are not supported.
 The main responsibility is to coordinate the system as a whole, including parachains.
 Other specific work is delegated to the parachains, which have different implementations and features.

 ## [Parachain](learn-parachains.md) Slots

-The relay chain can support a number of execution slots.
-These slots are like cores on a computer's processor (a modern laptop's processor may have eight cores, for example).
+The relay chain can support a number of execution cores, like cores on a computer's processor (a modern laptop's processor may have eight cores, for example).
 Each one of these cores can run one process at a time.
-The relay chain allows these slots using two subscription models: parachains and on-demand parachains.
-Parachains have a dedicated slot (core) for their chain and are like a process that runs constantly.
-On-demand parachains share slots amongst a group, and are thus more like processes that need to be woken up and run less frequently.
+The relay chain allows these cores using two subscription models: parachains and on-demand parachains.
+Parachains have a dedicated core for their chain and are like a process that runs constantly.
+On-demand parachains share (not simultaneously) cores amongst a group, and are thus more like processes that need to be woken up and run less frequently (similarly to concurrency in modern computers).

 Most of the computation that happens across the network as a whole will be delegated to specific parachain implementations that handle various use cases.
 The relay chain places no constraints over